 - There should not be any “dead-space” in the shoe, as this can lead to pain or slippage.

 - When moving around in the shoe, there shouldn’t be any “hot points”.
-This can lead to cramping or pain while climbing
+This can lead to cramping or pain while climbing.

 - While tight, climbing shoes shouldn’t be excruciatingly painful.
 If you aren’t able to create power off of the toe without pain, you won’t be able to climb at your limit.

 Remember that, depending on the material, the shoe is likely to stretch.
 Take this into account when sizing a shoe for yourself.
 It’s also always best to test out a pair of shoes as much as possible prior to buying.
-The best option is to climb in your new pair prior to the warranty ending, but if this, for some reason, is not a possibility, try standing on your toes or on the edge of a shelf or bench.
+The best option is to climb in your new pair prior to the end of the warranty, but if this, for some reason, is not a possibility, try standing on your toes or on the edge of a shelf or bench.
 Make sure that you’re able to create power off of the toes and that, when you pull on the heel, the shoe doesn’t begin to slide off.
 I’ll see you, and your new shoes, at the crag!